bilgino/angularforddd/README.md

     private _data : BehaviorSubject<T[]> = new BehaviorSubject<T[]>([]);
     public data$ = this._data.asObservable();

-    public createDomainModel(model:T): Observable<T[]>{}
-    public updateDomainModel(model:T): Observable<T[]>{}
+    constructor(private httpClient: HttpClient){}

+    public findById(...): Observable<T> {}
+    public createDomainModel(...): void {}
+    public updateDomainModel(...): void {}
-    public deleteDomainModel(id: number):void {}
+    public deleteDomainModel(...): void {}
 }
 ```

 ## Router state

-Angular's router service allows us to manage addressable state and UI state.
-Simply put, the router state determines which components are visible on the screen and
+Angular's router service allows us to manage domain and UI state.
+Put simply, the router state determines which components are visible on the screen, and
-it manages navigation between application states (HATEOAS).
+it manages navigation through application state (HATEOAS).
 Any state transition results in a URL change!
-It is very important to notice, due to the router is a resource-oriented engine, we **cannot place more than one component into the same location at the same time** (~Auxiliary Routes!).
-This means, if building a router SPA, we should blend with UX-Driven Design to determine the appropriate data models for the Web API interface.
+It's important to note, the router is a resource-oriented engine, we **cannot place more than one component into the same location at the same time** (~Auxiliary Routes!).
+This means, if building a router SPA, we should drive with UX-Driven Design to determine the appropriate data models for the Web API interface.
 The UI project should comply with User-Centered Design (UCD), where user actions define the URL workflow.

 ![](src/assets/images/Router.png)